 Global Loudness Normalization calculates the loudness of your audio and applies a constant gain to reach a defined target level, so that all processed files have the same average loudness.
 The loudness is calculated according to latest broadcast standards (ITU-R BS.1770) and Auphonic supports loudness targets for television (EBU R128, ATSC A/85), radio, podcasts, mobile and more.

 For details and audio examples see Global Loudness Normalization.

 A True Peak Limiter, with 4x oversampling to avoid intersample peaks, is used to limit the final output signal to the selected maximum true peak level and ensures compliance with the selected loudness target.

 Our Noise Reduction algorithms remove broadband background noise in audio files with slowly varying backgrounds.
 First the audio file is segmented in regions with different background noise characteristics, then a noise print is extracted in each region and removed from the audio signal.
 In automatic mode, a classifier decides if and how much noise reduction is necessary.

 The Hum Reduction algorithms identify power line hum and all its partials.
 Afterwards the partials are removed as necessary with sharp filters.

-For more details and audio examples see Noise Reduction and Hum Reduction.
+For more details and audio examples see Noise Reduction.